Let’s separate the facts from marketing spin and dive right into clearing up 7 sunglasses myths in time for spring!

 - Myth 3 – Sunglasses aren’t necessary when it’s cloudy

 - Myth 4 – Darker lenses provide better protection

 - Myth 5 – polarized lenses are better

 - Myth 6 – Amber lenses are Better than grey lenses (or visa versa)

 - Myth 7 – Children don’t need sunglasses

 Myth 1 – All sunglasses protect your eyes

-Unfortunately there are many sunglasses that do not protect against the sun’s harmful rays.
+Unfortunately, there are many sunglasses that do not protect against the sun’s harmful rays.
 In fact, sunglasses with poor UV protection actually place your eyes at higher risk.
 This is because they make it darker for your eyes which causes your pupils to open up.
-Part of the eye’s natural defense is to close your pupils to reduce the amount of light entering the eye.
+Part of the eye’s natural defence is to close your pupils to reduce the amount of light entering the eye.
 So, it’s important to check your sunglasses protection category.
 Category 2 and 3 sunglasses provide good UV protection.
 If in doubt about your sunglasses, come in and ask us to check them over for you.
-We’ll gladdly dispell sunglasses myths!
+We’ll gladly dispel sunglasses myths!

 Myth 2 – More expensive sunglasses are better

 It’s surprising how many expensive fashion sunglasses don’t provide adequate UV protection and actually reduce your clarity of vision.
 Often, the cost is in the frame, fashion or brand name, but the lenses are just basic bits of plastic and not all that sophisticated when it comes to vision and eye protection.
 The price of sunglasses can be a false sense of security.